-The GED test is now available in an online version and to qualify for online testing, students must attain “green” scores on the GED Ready® practice test.
-More information is found here: online GED test now available.
+The GED test is now available in an online version, and to qualify for online testing, students must attain “green” scores on the GED Ready® practice test.
+More information is found here: The online GED test is now available.

 When you fail a GED subtest, you can retake that module without any waiting period twice.
 If you need to retake it for the third time, you’ll have to wait for 60 days before you can take that section again.

 For each GED subtest, you’ll get two retakes at a discounted rate.
 You just have to pay the test center’s fee ($12.50 for each subtest or retest).
 This offer counts for one calendar year, after which the regular price applies again.
 This applies only, however when you sit for the GED exam at a test center.